11 Super Simple Plant Foods (including some that might surprise you!)

 Roses, tomatoes, strawberries, squash, and other plants in your garden may get a craving for a hunk of potassium now and then, and you can meet this with your everyday banana peels!
 The best way to get started is to roll the banana peel up and bury it alongside the plant (a rose bush, for example).
 After some time, you can continue to hide them this way or start burying some in the bush’s surrounding soil.

 Aquarium Waste Water

-When you’re about to change out that used aquarium water, consider using the wastewater in your garden.
+When you’re about to change out using aquarium water, consider using the wastewater in your garden.
 As long as it isn’t a saltwater tank, use your used aquarium water for garden plant food.
-Just pour it over plants as liquid fertilizer when you change out your water.
+Just pour it over plants as a liquid fertilizer when you change out your water.
 Your plants will love it!

 Used Cooking Water

 Keep your eggshells when making breakfast or baking, and use them later to give your garden a snack.
 Make sure they’ve cooled, then wash them out and let them dry.
 Finally, crush them into a powder and sprinkle them all around the base of your plants.
-The extra calcium is welcome there, as well as the protective layer they provide, which helps keep cabbage, peppers, and other plants free from pests.
+The extra calcium is welcome there and the protective layer they provide, which helps keep cabbage, peppers, and other plants free from pests.

 If you’ve got any powdered milk on hand, mix some in with your soil before you plant your garden.
-You can also sprinkle up to a half cup of the powder on its own on top of the ground after you’ve already planted.
-Not only does this increase the calcium in the soil, but milk also stops the spread of bad fungi.
+You can sprinkle a half cup of powder on top of the ground after you’ve already planted.
+Not only does this increase the calcium in the soil, but milk also stops the spread of harmful fungi.